-TECHNICAL SPECIFICATION SECTION No.6- AGGREGATE
+TECHNICAL SPECIFICATION SECTION NO.6- AGGREGATE

-This work is providing a subbase for concrete slabs and backfilling around the building, parking areas and roadway with #2A coarse aggregate as shown on the Drawings.
+This work is providing a subbase for concrete slabs and backfilling around the building and parking areas with #2A coarse aggregate as shown on the Drawings.
 Work includes stone around the perimeter around the building and the parking area.
 Related work includes AASHTO #57 and #10 aggregate for backfill around drainage pipes, water lines, electric conduits, etc.